richiesure/day4-cicd-pipeline/README.md

 ---

-**Author:** DevOps Learning Journey - Day 4
+**Author:** IAMEFEMENA (Richiesure)

-**Note:** Initially attempted AWS CodePipeline/CodeBuild but encountered account limits.
+**Note:** I Initially attempted AWS CodePipeline/CodeBuild but encountered account limits.
 GitHub Actions proved to be a superior alternative with no restrictions and easier setup.